OfficeDev/office-js-docs-pr/docs/outlook/authentication.md

 > [!IMPORTANT]
 > Nested app authentication is currently in preview.
 To try this feature you need to join the Microsoft 365 Insider Program (https://insider.microsoft365.com/en-us/join) and choose the Beta Channel.
 Don't use NAA in production add-ins.
 We invite you to try out NAA in test or development environments and welcome feedback on your experience through GitHub (see the **Feedback** section at the end of this page).

-To enable your Outlook add-in to use NAA, see <TBD article link>.
+To enable your Outlook add-in to use NAA, see [Enable SSO in an Office Add-in using nested app authentication (preview)](../develop/enable-nested-app-authentication-in-your-add-in.md).
 NAA works the same across all Office Add-ins.

 ## Exchange user identity token